• Skip to main content

 • Cooking oil: You can substitute it with butter.

-• Garlic: We use lots of minced garlic in this recipe, about 10 cloves.
+• Garlic: I use lots of minced garlic in this recipe, about 10 cloves.

 • Dried coriander: It gives an amazing fragrance to Molokhia.